jblotus/explosivewebsprogramming/source/_posts/2013-01-13-common-javascript-gotchas.md

 <p>
   <strong>Animations in the browser are also asyncronous</strong>, so this is also a common source of confusion.
-I&#8217;m not going to go into detail here, but you need to treat animations much like ajax requests in the way you handle them via callbacks.
-I&#8217;m not really an expert on the subject though so please take a look at the <a href="http://api.jquery.com/animate/">jQuery .animate() method</a>.
+I'm not going to go into detail here, but you need to treat animations much like ajax requests in the way you handle them via callbacks.
+I'm not really an expert on the subject though so please take a look at the <a href="http://api.jquery.com/animate/">jQuery .animate() method</a>.
 </p>